cappy-pugliese/cappy_popgen_project/Project.md

 ## Data used for the project

 I will be working on the same vcf dataset that I am using for my current Master's project looking at *Pseudogymnoascus destructans* individuals, the organism responsible for White Nose Syndrome in bats.
-This data was compiled from the NCBI database for *P. destructan* whole genome sequence samples taken from North America.
+This data was compiled from the NCBI database for *P. destructan* whole genome sequence samples.
 I have already processed the dataset into a vcf with 74 *P. destructans* individuals.

 ## Population structure analysis